ucam-smt/demo-files/Docs.dox/Tutorial.001.install.md

 **Note** that the
-environment variable `TGTBINMK` specific compilation option (e.g. optimisation level, static vs dynamic, etc.).
-See `build-test.sh` for the supported options; the default is `export TGTBINMK=O2`.
+environment variable `TGTBINMK` specific compilation option (e.g. optimisation level, static vs dynamic, etc.) can be set to a value of your choosing before running the script.
+See `build-test.sh` for the supported options.

     > cd $HiFSTROOT
-    > export TGTBINMK=O2 # change this as appropriate for your environment
+    > export TGTBINMK=O2 # change this as appropriate for your environment.
+If you omit this line, the default is `export TGTBINMK=O2`.
     > ./build-test.sh

 This should download and install necessary dependencies,